As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-- Material: Polyester, triple-weave blackout fabric
+- Material: Polyester, 2-layer lined construction

-- Panel size: 42" wide x 63" long (each panel)
+- Panel size: 42" wide x 45" long (per panel; 2 panels)

 Pros